cs544-wisc/s23/p4/README.md

 ## Part 3: GROUPY BY and Windowing

-#### Q6: when computing a MEAN aggregate per group of loans, when do we require network I/O between the `partial_mean` and `mean` operations?
+#### Q6: when computing a MEAN aggregate per group of loans, under what situation (when) do we require network I/O between the `partial_mean` and `mean` operations?

 Write some simple `GROUP BY` queries on `loans` and call .explain().
 Try grouping by both the `county_code` and `lei` columns.

-If a network transfer is necessary for one query but not the other, write a comment explaining why.
+If a network transfer (network I/O) is necessary for one query but not the other, write a comment explaining why.
 You might want to look back at how you loaded the data to a Hive table earlier.